anybox/anybox.recipe.odoo/doc/scripts.rst

                           (lower level stages can still write) (default: False) -d DB_NAME, --db-name DB_NAME
                           Database name.
-If ommitted, the general default values from OpenERP config file or libpq will apply.
+If ommitted, the general default values from Odoo config file or libpq will apply.
     --init-load-demo-data
                           Demo data will be loaded with module installations if and only if this modifier is specified (default: